Welsh nationalism: 20th century

+With the rise of the Labour Party in Wales in the early 20th century it overtook the Liberal party as the main party of Wales, winning the majority of Welsh seats in every general election since 1922, and later being the largest party in every Senedd election until the 2026 Senedd election.
+With the industrial Welsh Valleys being a strong base of Labour support many influential Labour leaders came from Wales or were close to Wales.
+Notable Labour people from Wales include Aneurin Bevan and leader Neil Kinnock, both from Tredegar, as well as the founder Keir Hardie, leader Michael Foot, and Prime Minister James Callaghan who represented Welsh parliamentary constituencies (Merthyr Tydfil, Ebbw Vale, and Cardiff South).

-The Labour Party dominated politics in Wales in the 1920s; it suffered a sharp setback in 1931, but maintained its hold on Wales.
-The leftists such as Aneurin Bevan who dominated the party in Wales rejected nationalism as a backward reactionary movement that was more favourable to capitalism and not to socialism.
+Left wing members such as Aneurin Bevan who dominated the party in Wales broadly rejected nationalism as a backward reactionary movement that was more favourable to capitalism and not to socialism.
 Instead they wanted a strong government in London to reshape the entire state economy.

 In 1925 Plaid Genedlaethol Cymru ("National Party of Wales") was founded; it was renamed "Plaid Cymru - The Party of Wales" in 1945.
 The party's principles since its founding are: